Esamuel23/ItemTracker/README.md

 This program can be easily improved due to Main not being cluttered.
 New classes and functions can easily be implemented.
 Features that could enhance this program are implementing try/catch error handling to prevent this program from crashing to unexpected errors.

 The most difficult part of this project was implementing the displayHistogram class.
-The syntax used was not the coomon sysntax I am accustomed to.
+It was the most complex sector.
-Transferable skills from this project are file input/output, switch cases, and data handling.
+This project was engaging and improved my problem solving skills.
+This project also improved other transferable skills: file input/output, switch cases, and data handling.